 Rent the Property

-- Advantage: Homeowner can keep the property for an indefinite period of time.
+- Advantage: Homeowners can keep the property for an indefinite period of time.

 Deed in Lieu of Foreclosure

-- Advantage: Many lenders will relinquish the right to a deficiency judgment.
+- Advantage: Many lenders will relinquish the right to a deficient judgment.

 - Disadvantage: Property must be vacant and may be reported to the credit bureaus as a foreclosure.

-Bankruptcy as a solution to foreclosure is an option in some states and in certain situations.
-If a homeowner has non mortgage debt which causes the inability to make the mortgage payment and a personal bankruptcy will eliminate the debt, then bankruptcy may be a solution.
-A bankruptcy will not stop the foreclosure process it will only stall the foreclosure process.
+Will bankruptcy stop foreclosure?
+Bankruptcy to avoid foreclosure is an option in some states and in certain situations.
+If a homeowner has non-mortgage debt which causes the inability to make the mortgage payment and a personal bankruptcy will eliminate the debt, then bankruptcy may be a solution.
+Bankruptcy will not stop foreclosure.
+It will only stall the process.

 - Advantage: Lender approval is not required.

 - Disadvantage: Bankruptcy is damaging to credit scores and it can be costly.